-Claes Oldenberg has been commissioned to design a sculpture to be places in a new pedestrian plaza near the Pennsylvania Academy of Fine Arts (PAFA).
+Claes Oldenburg has been commissioned to design a sculpture to be placed in a new pedestrian plaza near the Pennsylvania Academy of Fine Arts (PAFA).
 Claes Oldenburg is a Swedish sculptor, best known for his public art installations typically featuring very large replicas of everyday objects.
-Claes Oldenburg’s first large-scale public sculpture was the 45 foot high Clothespin created for Philadelphia in 1976.
+Claes Oldenburg’s first large-scale public sculpture was the 45-foot-high Clothespin created for Philadelphia in 1976.
 Since then, working with his partner and wife, the late Coosje van Bruggen, he has placed 45 Large-Scale Projects in the USA, Europe, Japan, and Korea, including another Philadelphia project, the Split Button (1981), on the campus of the University of Pennsylvania.
-Another well known construction is the Free Stamp in downtown Cleveland, Ohio.
-The Philadelphia Sculpture will consist as a 53 foot tall paint brush.
+Another well-known construction is the Free Stamp in downtown Cleveland, Ohio.
+The Philadelphia Sculpture will consist of a 53-foot tall paintbrush.

 Open to the public twenty-four hours a day, PAFA’s new Lenfest Plaza will be a pedestrian court that will offer outdoor seating and host an upscale restaurant that will look out onto the plaza from the ground level of PAFA’s contemporary Samuel M.V.
 Hamilton Building.